grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 You will need to replace `PROMETHEUS_URL` with the actual endpoint you want to send metrics to.

 This configuration will discover all `PodMonitor`, `ServiceMonitor`, and `Probe` resources in your cluster that match our label selector `instance=primary`.
-It will then scrape metrics from their targets, and forward them on to your remote write endpoint.
+It will then scrape metrics from their targets and forward them to your remote write endpoint.

 You may need to customize this configuration further if you use additional features in your `MetricsInstance` resources.
 Refer to the documentation for the relevant components for additional information: